mzschwartz5/VoxelDestroyer/README.md

 Requirements: Windows OS (for DirectX11 + Maya Viewport 2.0)

-Simply download the `.mll` file and put it in yoru plug-in directory.
+Simply download the `.mll` file and put it in your plug-in directory.
 Then load it up from Maya's plugin manager.
 (WIP: instructions on using the plug-in)